 He wants to remove the kite from the tree so he can have more fun.

 The plan stage of this book comprises the bulk of the story and is a great source of humour, because everything Floyd throws into the tree gets stuck.
 His ideas for retrieval get more and more ridiculous.
-Floyd’s behaviour is funny because he just won’t learn.
+In common with many comedic characters, Floyd’s behaviour is funny because he just won’t learn.
 The young reader learns, though, and there is great dramatic irony when we see what he’s about to do, then he does it and… SURE ENOUGH!
 It doesn’t work.

 There’s a particular kind of deus ex machina that is fine to use in humorous picture books (we also see this in Walter The Farting Dog) — a police car or a fire brigade just happens to be passing.
 The fact that they just happen to be passing at the exact right time is funny in its own right.
 In general, though, it pays not to have adults in authority stepping in to save the day, and here Jeffers subverts that by showing Floyd with the fireman in his arms as if he’s about to heave the fireman into the tree.
 (And by now we all know how that will turn out…) Turn the page and sure enough, Floyd has got the firemen AND the truck stuck in the tree.

-In picture books, sometimes the self-revelation is signposted with a lightbulb above the head.
+In picture books, sometimes the anagnorisis is signposted with a lightbulb above the head.
 (Oliver Jeffers likes lightbulbs.)

 Then he had an idea, and went to find a saw.